 Dinner was held under a tent, decorated with thousands of brown sugar candles imported from Thailand.
 Each table featured a floral centerpiece consisting of roses, tulips and wisteria.
 Guests were offered a choice of lobster, risotto, pasta and peppercorn beef.
 The six tier white frosted cake was served as dessert.

 After dinner, the guests were entertained with a fireworks display.

 Bollywood power couple Aishwarya Rai and Abhishek Bachchan married on the 19th of April 19, 2007.
 They had met 10 years earlier but only started dating a year or two prior to deciding to marry.

 Following with tradition, the couple sought the council of an astrologist who tested their Janam Kundali for compatibility.
 A Manglik problem was detected with Aishwarya but fortunately she was able to counteract this by undergoing rituals prior.

 Drama preceded the wedding which was hosted at the Bachchan residence, with actress Jahnavi Kapoor allegedly attempting to commit suicide outside only hours before the ceremony began.
 She claimed Abhishek was already in a relationship with her and that she could not bare his marriage to Aishwarya.
 Abhishek denied the allegations and Jahnavi thankfully recovered in hospital.

 Because of the controversy, the couple decided to have a simple, low key, traditional Mangalore ceremony.
 In attendance was Anil Ambani, Amar Singh, Kajol, Sanjay Dutt and Bal Thackeray.

-Aishwarya chose a red bridal saree for the wedding, which featured an ornate gold border.
+Aishwarya chose a red bridal saree, which featured an ornate gold border.
 She complimented the saree with Golden bangles and a traditional Mangalore Gajra.

 Abhishek's outfit was crafted by a master weaver in Varanasi using only the finest Chaodani fabric.